Lt. Randy Disher: [meeting Monk for the first time]

 - Lord Peter Wimsey has a lot of advantages, being a filthy rich aristocrat, but he also has a severe case of shell-shock (post-traumatic stress disorder, in modern terms).

 - The Millennium Trilogy features Lisbeth Salander.
 She's small, antisocial, and has an Ambiguous Disorder.

 - Peter Robinson's Inspector Alan Banks had a close childhood friend who disappeared, which haunted him for years; he eventually learned that his friend was murdered.
 His marriage failed and he's since had a series of complicated relationships with women.
 He's not an alcoholic, but he's been known to drink excessively on occasion and has gotten into a few fistfights while under the influence.
-His older brother was murdered, and in Robinson's most recent novel, his daughter got involved with a very bad boy who abused her and involved her in criminal activities.
+His older brother was murdered, and in Bad Boy, his daughter got involved with a very bad boy who abused her and involved her in criminal activities.

 - Harry Hole is severely alcoholic, prone to bouts of depression, and has major issues with relationships.
 He's also probably the sharpest detective on the Oslo police force, which is likely the only reason he still has his job.

 - The title character of the Mediochre Q Seth Series has some, uh, issues.
 In fairness, so would you if you were trapped in a teenage body for ever.

 - Detective Ryan of the Temperance Brennan novels (the basis for Bones) is divorced and still dealing with the discovery that he has a daughter by his ex wife and she's addicted to drugs and always in trouble.